 the chair off it's

 Deliberate doesn't mean massive.
-It's just a shift to initiate the downswing sequence and to allow space for your arms to swing
+It's just a shift (or bump) to initiate the downswing sequence and to allow space for your arms to swing

 through without "getting stuck" behind you.

 The big mistake I see here is that the student thinks they